Heimdal

 Detailing the Incident

 On early Wednesday, a representative of the Billing & Accounting department received an email from the company’s CEO requesting aid in processing two received LinkedIn invoices.
 The party posing as Morten Kjaersgaard solicited the accounting department to process these payments as soon as possible.
-At first glance, the email communication chain between the party posing as the CEO and accounting doesn’t raise any suspicions due to the fact that it does not present any of the indicators associated with email fraud attempts (i.e., typos, grammatical and/or logical inconsistencies, out-of-place graphical elements, enclosed payment links, etc.).
+At first glance, the email communication chain between the party posing as the CEO and accounting don’t raise any suspicions because it does not present any of the indicators associated with email fraud attempts (i.e., typos, grammatical and/or logical inconsistencies, out-of-place graphical elements, enclosed payment links, etc.).
 To the naked eye, this would have passed as legitimate interdepartmental communication.
 See picture below.

-However, a closer inspection of the sender’s address revealed an inconsistency.
+However, a closer inspection of the sender’s address revealed an inconsistency, indicating a Business Email Compromise (BEC) attempt.
 The address did not match the Outlook entry associated with Morten Kjaersgaard’s identity.
 Furthermore, the address pointed to an unknown cloud mailing service.
 Acting on the suspicion, the Heimdal® employee contacted the parties involved and notified forensics.
 The subsequent analysis performed on the email chain confirmed that it was a CEO fraud attempt, leading to Heimdal® blackmailing the domains.
 Apart from the dubious sender’s address, the email chain also contained two attached PDF documents.
 Sandboxing and blasting efforts disclosed no information on the attacker’s identity, intentions, or motivations.
 Both PDF documents were clean – no .vbs scripting, macros, and redirect links.

 How to Prevent CEO Fraud Attempts